savi-1311/Todoist-Widget/README.md

 ```
 crontab -e
 ```
-* Add the followin command.
+* Add the following command.
 This will update the list every 30 mins.
 ```
 SHELL=/bin/bash
 */30  * * * * cd /path/to/the/local/repo/Todoist && ./run.sh